samdroid-apps/aslo/comments/README.md

 * TxWS (`pip install txws`)
 * RethinkDB

-Start RethinkDB and make sure you have the `comments` table in the `comments` database.
+Start RethinkDB and make sure you have the `comments` and `users` table in the `comments` database.
 Then run `python main.py`

+# Notes

+^ It uses sha1 and salts... not cracked yet!